EgleJuske/CMS-sprint3/README.md

 1. Clone this git repository or download and extract ZIP folder
 2. Move folder to this directory C:\Program Files\Ampps\www
 3. Start Apache and MySQL using Ampps
-4. Import 'pagedata.sql' script to your local SQL Server
+4. This app requires you to have **Composer** and **Doctrine** installed:
+   - Install [Composer](https://getcomposer.org/download/) (install it locally in `\www` directory)
-5. Go to project folder and run this command in terminal `php ../composer.phar install`
+   - Go to the downloaded app folder and run this command in terminal `php ../composer.phar install`
+   - To install **Doctrine** run this command in terminal `php composer.phar require doctrine/orm`
+5. Import 'pagedata.sql' script to your local SQL Server
 6. Follow this link to open the project in your internet browser http://localhost/cms-sprint3-master/
 7. If your downloaded folder name is different, then your address in browser will be "localhost/your-folder-name"